Eye test qualifications

 If you choose a frame from one of our other ranges your voucher will be used towards the cost of them and you pay a little towards them.

-• Choose a designer frame from our £130 range and all you pay is an extra £30 with your voucher
+• Choose one designer frame from our 2 for 1 range and all you pay is an extra £30 with your voucher

 • Or use it towards the cost of a frame in our Premium designer range starting from just £125